PowershellScripts/PowershellScripts.github.io/articles/en/Other/m365groupsettings.md

 - **AllowGuestsToAccessGroups**: Determines if guest users are allowed to access group content.
 - **GuestUsageGuidelinesUrl**: URL to the guidelines for guest user usage.
 - **GroupCreationAllowedGroupId**: Identifies the group of users who are allowed to create new groups.
-- **AllowToAddGuests**: Allows group owners to add guest users (same as AllowToAddGuests, possibly a duplicate entry).
 - **UsageGuidelinesUrl**: URL to the usage guidelines for groups.
 - **ClassificationList**: Defines the list of available classification labels for groups.
 - **EnableGroupCreation**: Specifies if group creation is enabled for users.